Lucide/REXPaint-manual/manual.md

 Use the `Ctrl-Shift-m` command to merge the active layer downward, permanently combining it with the one below.
 Only the base layer cannot be merged (as there is nothing under it).
 This action is irreversible, so use it carefully.

+### Multi-layer Editing

+The copy/cut/paste tools in particular can work across multiple layers at once, simultaneously copying the same area from more than one layer.
+To get this effect, use `d` to increment the amount of _depth_ you want to manipulate.
+While the depth is greater than 1, additional layers below the current active layer will be included in each operation.
+For example, using a depth of 2 to copy an area from layer 4 will add that area from both layer 4 and 3 to the clipboard, and maintaining the same depth value while pasting to layer 2 will paste the layer 4 contents on layer 2, and layer 3 contents on layer 1.

+---
+Nothing will copy from intermediary hidden layers, and nothing can be cut from locked layers (though the copy portion of a cut operation will still work on that layer).
+Nothing will paste into intermediary hidden or locked layers, either.\
+`Shift-d` decrements the depth counter.

+---

 ### Extended Layers Mode

 While a single image may include up to nine layers, normally only the lowest four of those will be listed in the Layers window.
 To view more than that, click the `E` button or press `Ctrl-Shift-l` to toggle *Extended Layers Mode*, which will cover the Info window but allow as many as nine layers to be listed at once.
 If you're using hotkeys for layer control, those will still work as usual even if those layers are not currently visible in the list.